Why Crown Hill homeowners often have grounds to appeal: King County's Seattle mass-appraisal model misses Crown Hill factors that move 2026 bills.

 Crown Hill sits between Ballard and Greenwood with a quieter pace, a tighter housing stock, and recent infill that makes block-by-block analysis essential.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Crown Hill home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Crown Hill home turns on neighborhood-level math.

 How are Crown Hill property taxes calculated?